ietf-rats-wg/draft-ietf-rats-corim/draft-ietf-rats-corim.md

 Profile writers SHOULD use CBOR tags for widely applicable comparison methods to ease Verifier implementation compliance across profiles.

-The following subsections define the comparison algorithms for the `measurement-values-map` keys defined by this specification.
+The following subsections define the comparison algorithms for the `claim-values-map` keys defined by this specification.

 ##### Comparison for svn entries

-The value stored under `measurement-values-map` key 1 is an SVN, which must have type UINT.
+The value stored under `claim-values-map` key 1 is an SVN, which must have type UINT.

-If the Reference value for `measurement-values-map` key 1 is an untagged UINT or a UINT tagged with #6.552 then an equality comparison is performed.
+If the Reference value for `claim-values-map` key 1 is an untagged UINT or a UINT tagged with #6.552 then an equality comparison is performed.
 If the value of the SVN in ACS is not equal to the value in the Reference Value then the Reference Value does not match.

-If the Reference value for `measurement-values-map` key 1 is a UINT tagged with
+If the Reference value for `claim-values-map` key 1 is a UINT tagged with
 #6.553 then a minimum comparison is performed.
 If the value of the SVN in
 ACS less than the value in the Reference Value then the Reference Value does not match.

 ##### Comparison for digests entries {#sec-cmp-digests}

-The value stored under `measurement-values-map` key 2, or a value tagged with
+The value stored under `claim-values-map` key 2, or a value tagged with
 #6.TBD is a digest entry.
 It contains one or more digests, each measuring the